Apelon-VA/va-isaac-docs/README.md

 so far are all [python](https://www.python.org/) scripts which aid in management of all of the projects that make up the ISAAC suite.

 To use these scripts, copy them into the same folder that contains all of your checked out ISAAC projects (likely, the parent folder of this project)

+- cloneAll.py - Executes **git clone --branch 'branchname'** to pull down all of the project code from GitHub

 - buildAll.py - Executes **mvn -e clean install** or **mvn -e clean package** on each project *in the correct order* to effect a complete build of the entire
 ISAAC suite.